Veteran Mentor Courts

 36th District Veterans Treatment Court

-The 36th District Veterans Treatment Court (VTC) was established in 2010 to serve military veterans with mental health and/or substance use issues who become involved in the justice system.
-The program was developed to reduce recidivism among veterans with nonviolent misdemeanor offenses by eliminating their reliance on substances.
+The 36th District Veterans Treatment Court (VTC) was established in 2010 to assist military veterans dealing with mental health and/or substance use issues who become involved in the justice system.
+The program aims to reduce recidivism among veterans charged with nonviolent misdemeanor offenses by helping them eliminate their reliance on mood-altering substances.

 Established: 2010